 5 from 8 votes

-If you're a lover of peas, you've got to try this recipe.
-Sheet pan roasted peas with garlic and onion is a quick-fix, no-fuss side dish that you can pull together with just 6 ingredients and 10 minutes of effort.
+If you're a lover of peas, you've got to try these sheet pan roasted peas.
+This is a quick-fix, no-fuss side dish that you can pull together with just 6 ingredients and 10 minutes of effort.
 It's good enough to serve to your meat loving friends and family at a dinner party or add to your Thanksgiving dinner table.
 Get ready for rave reviews!

 Sheet Pan Roasted Peas recipe by Michelle Cehn and vegan food photography by J.J.
 Steele.
 Article written by Gina House and edited by Amanda Meth.
 Please note that this article may contain affiliate links which supports our work at World of Vegan.